Pediatric Orthopedic Surgeons treating Split Spinal Cord Malformation

 • Neurological exam: A doctor may perform a neurological exam to assess the patient’s reflexes, muscle strength, and sensation in the affected areas.

-In some cases, doctors can diagnosis SSCM during a prenatal ultrasound or other imaging studies before birth.
+In some cases, doctors can diagnose SSCM during a prenatal ultrasound or other imaging studies before birth.
 However, in other cases, doctors cannot diagnose the condition until later in life when symptoms appear.

 It is important to seek medical attention if your child has any symptoms of SSCM.
 An accurate diagnosis is critical for developing an effective treatment plan.